-Sugar Alcohols Are in Many Sugar-Free Foods.
-What Are They?
+Sugar alcohols are in many sugar-free foods.
+What are they?

 For most people, eating foods with sugar alcohols won’t be harmful to your health, Fernando said.
 But every sugar alcohol is a little different, Chey said, and so are the ensuing symptoms.

-If you’re just trying to cut down on sugar and reduce your cravings, “sugar-free” foods with sugar alcohols in them are not necessarily the answer, Fernando said, because they will only reinforce your sweet eating habits and may further fuel future cravings for sugar.
+If you’re just trying to cut down on sugar and reduce your cravings, “sugar-free” foods with sugar alcohols in them are not necessarily the answer, Fernando said, because they will only reinforce your sweet-eating habits and may further fuel future cravings for sugar.
 To nip that craving in the bud, you must wean yourself off processed sweet foods, she said.

 On the other hand, if you need a low-calorie alternative that won’t spike your blood sugar, Slavin said, sugar alcohols are good options.
 But if you aren’t counting calories or watching your blood sugar, there aren’t many benefits to consuming them.
 “It’s just a tool in the tool kit, and we shouldn’t overuse them,” Slavin said, adding that, at the end of the day, whole foods are best.